newQuery/ExportCSV/README.md

+(This was experimental, don't use this in production)

 # ExportCSV
 ### What is it ?
 A class that allows you to export all you database structure and datas into a CSV file